rpchan44/hashicorp-kv-demo/README.md

   kubernetes_ca_cert=@/var/run/secrets/kubernetes.io/serviceaccount/ca.crt
 ```

-Create a role(vault-role) that binds the above policy to a Kubernetes service account(vault-svc-account) in a specific namespace.
+Create a role(read-only-from-vault) that binds the above policy to a Kubernetes service account(vault-svc-account) in a specific namespace.
 This allows the service account to access secrets stored in Vault

+bound_service_account_namespaces=whatever_ns_your_kick_ass_apps_resides

 ```bash
 vault write auth/kubernetes/role/read-only-from-vault \